System Analyser, MyCalc and Expert Mode

 MyCalc

-The MyCalc module (only in Bet Selector Ultimate and above) is
+The MyCalc module is

 used when you want to include your own calculations in System